-eBird Mobile for iOS just took a big step forward: the ability to automatically record ‘tracks’ that map precisely where you go eBirding.
+eBird Mobile just took a big step forward: the ability to automatically record ‘tracks’ that map precisely where you go eBirding.
 Every time you start a checklist on eBird Mobile on Android or iOS, you can now keep a GPS track of where you go for your traveling counts.
 The ‘tracks’ automatically calculate distance traveled and time spent eBirding—all you have to do is watch birds!
 This is an important new chapter in eBird, opening the door for many exciting new future tools: improved research that can use the actual path you birded, eBird data outputs that show the precise path of any given checklist, and much more.
 Plus, it makes your birding even easier.
 Try eBird Mobile today.

 One of the most important benefits of tracks is the ability to truly understand where you were birding on a given checklist.
 With each tracks checklist, eBird will record the location and distance (as for all eBird lists) as well as the precise GPS track.
 This promises to make a real difference for habitat associations when generating STEM models, as well as other future eBird tools.
 We expect eBird Hotspots in the future to be able to aggregate all of the checklists that fall within the specified area.
 Using tracks we could automatically pick the best hotspot for your walk.
 Or when visiting a hotspot for the first time, you could pull up recent checklists and see exactly where eBirders have been on the trails.
 All this and more is possible in the coming years.